 MARCH - APRIL: The weather starts getting milder as the days become longer and brighter.
 This is a good time for ice-fishing in the many lakes found in this region.
 From mid-April it is bright even at night.

-MAY: Warm days, chilly nights.
+MAY: Mild days, chilly nights.
 Enjoy 24 hours of daylight and the midnight sun towards the middle of the month.
 The snow is just starting to melt and it is the best time for ice-fishing.

 JUNE - JULY - AUGUST: Middle of June the trees are starting to sprout.
 July is the salmon fishers main time and the mosquito's become active.
 Until mid-August it is bright even at night.
 Nights can become chilly as early as the middle of August and the mosquito's are gone.